scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         encoding other than unicode.
     -   Fixed a crash when generating a truetype font which referenced characters with encodings bigger than 65535.
-    -   Added a patch from Ulrich, FontForge now reads class based kerning from the GPOS table.
+    -   Added a patch from Ulrich, websharpstudios now reads class based kerning from the GPOS table.

 -   1-Dec-2001
     -   Figured out the format of mac .dfont files
-    -   The mac Command (Apple, Cloverleaf) modifier key is now treated as if it were the Control key (So users may exit FontForge with Command-Q as they expect).
+    -   The mac Command (Apple, Cloverleaf) modifier key is now treated as if it were the Control key (So users may exit websharpstudios with Command-Q as they expect).
     -   Another bug reading in flex hints from OTF.
 Fixed by Ulrich Klauer.
-    -   FontForge had problems with drawing images when there was an endian mismatch between the X server and the machine running fontforge.
+    -   websharpstudios had problems with drawing images when there was an endian mismatch between the X server and the machine running websharpstudios.

 -   27-Nov-2001
     -   Build Accented Character failed to update bitmaps in CID keyed